No products in the cart.

 - Header Text: Provide a desired header text for the widget.

-- Pre-Chat Form: Enable this setting to create a pre-chat form in your chat widget, that will accept user information before proceeding with the chat.
+- Pre-Chat Form: Enable this setting to create a pre-chat form in your chat widget, that will accept user information from unregistered users before proceeding with the chat.
 Additionally, you can choose to enable this form, when you are offline.

-You can add desired input fields like a textbox, text area, checkbox, radio button, and drop-down.
+- Field Type: Choose a field type such as textbox, text area, checkbox, radio button, and drop-down.

 Send Chat History To an Email